 Employees, including seamen, and social insurance beneficiaries, including the widow of an insured man and pensioners receiving the work injury total disability pension.
-Unemployed persons are covered for a maximum of 6 months after leaving insured employment.
+Unemployed persons are covered for up to 6 months after leaving insured employment.

 Exclusions: Self-employed persons.